 Use your M Life Rewards card to access and leave the parking garage.
 As a registered hotel guest, you have in and out privileges.
 These privileges are good across all MGM properties in Las Vegas.
 Again, if you have any status with M Life Rewards you can park for free without being a hotel guest.
 Make use of them.
 Check this link or the website of your MGM Resort property.

 I believe, I never talked that much about parking.
-This info is to help you save some dollars during your visit in Vegas.
+This info is to help you save some dollars during your visit to Vegas.
 Parking used to be free and now these Resorts come up with more ways to get your money.
 Be also warned about the resort fee you will encounter during your stay.
 It’s mandatory and it gives you free internet access, pool access, and other amenities, which are usually included in a regular hotel.
 It’s just another way to take your money.
 They game the system and that’s why you should too.

 During my arrival, I didn’t know I could use valet for free.
 I decided to head to the parking garage and to check in.
 If you don’t have your M Life Rewards card yet, just take a ticket and tell the front desk agent that you have tier status with M Life (if you do) and they will take care of the rest.
 Check-In was quick, only one couple was in front of me.
 I chose the designated check-in line for Gold or higher.
 The agent told me about the $32 resort fee, how to get my M Life Rewards card and the location of the elevators.
 I had Platinum Status with the status match from Hyatt.
 Now they match you to Gold level.
 During the check-in, I received a letter with my a list of choices to get two free tickets to special Platinum Experiences.

 You might also notice the gigantic aquarium right behind the check-in counters.
 In the morning you can see divers cleaning it.